epoiesen/source/source/_posts/interactive-mapping-archae-victoria-response1.md

 Crawford, M.

 2015 _The World Beyond Your Head: On Becoming an Individual in an Age of Distraction._ Penguin: Toronto.

+Gant,S. and P. Reilly

+2017 Different Expressions Of The Same Mode: A Recent Dialogue Between Archaeological And Contemporary Drawing Practices.
+JVAP, Taylor and Francis Online (Routledge). https://doi.org/10.1080/14702029.2017.1384974

 Ingold, T.